aditi-6/smart-study-planner/statement.md

-# Problem Statement
+# Project Statement

-Students struggle to plan their study schedule efficiently and track their actual performance.
-The project aims to create a simple study planner that generates study plans, logs daily progress, and provides summary reports.
+This project aims to help students plan their daily study schedule in a simple and practical way.

-# Scope
-The system allows users to add subjects/topics, generate a plan, log completed hours, and view progress reports.
+The system takes basic inputs like subjects, number of chapters and total hours available per day and automatically generates a balanced study plan.

+## Scope of the Project
+The focus is on creating a lightweight tool that breaks down each subject into daily tasks and avoids overloading the user.
+The project uses simple decision logic, modular structure and file-based storage.

-# Target Users
+## Target Users
-Students preparing for exams or managing multiple subjects.
+- Students preparing for exams

-# High-Level Features
-- Add subjects & topics
-- Create a study plan (daily/weekly)
+- Anyone who wants a structured daily study routine
+- Beginners learning basic scheduling logic

+## High-Level Features
-- Log study progress
+- Add subjects and study hours
-- Generate summary reports
+- Automatic daily schedule generation
+- Simple recommendations based on workload
+- Easy text-based output for quick viewing